sst/guide/_chapters/give-feedback-while-logging-in.md

 }
 ```

-This spins the refresh Glyphicon for the duration of a second.
+This spins the refresh Glyphicon infinitely with each sping taking a second.
+And by adding these styles as a part of the `LoaderButton` we keep them self contained within the component.

 ### Render Using the isLoading Flag